 It’s a medieval stone tower that offers amazing views of Istanbul

 The second largest mosque in the city will leave you speechless with the architectural design.

 Taking the ferry to cross to the Asian side of Istanbul

 Crossing two continents on a ferry back and forth is not something you do everyday!

-I can easily eat 24/7 in Istanbul given the amount of tasty foods all over the city.
+I can easily eat 24/7 in Istanbul given the amount of tasty Traditional Turkish food all over the city.